NikolaVetnic/ABAP_Reference/Snippets_BC401_EN_Col18/LearningAssessment.md

 2. Which of the following statements about ABAP Unit tests are true? **Answer:** test classes are not generated in a production system, each test method is executed independently of all of the others.

+## Unit 11

+1. Static `_____________` cannot be abstract because they cannot be redefined. **Answer:** methods.

+2. You can prevent a class from being inherited from by defining it as final. **Answer:** true.

+3. An association means that at runtime an instance of one class stores references to objects of another class. **Answer:** true.

+4. If the visibility of the instance constructor is changed from private to protected, the visibility is extended to all of its subclasses. **Answer:** true.

+5. Which of the following are the advantages of a factory method? **Answer:** a factory method can have coding that is executed before the actual instantiation, a class can have more than one factory method with different implementations and signatures.

+6. Which of the following concepts is used to provide a class access to the private components of the other class? **Answer:** friendship.

 # In More Detail...

 ## Unit 1